-Ed Sheeran is proof that nice guys finish last first.
+Ed Sheeran is proof that nice guys finish

 His first album +, sold almost four million copies and his current hit single "Sing," which features Pharrell Williams, is quickly becoming the hit song of the summer.